• Skip to primary navigation

 • 1 bunch of Italian parsley

-• 1 bunch of cilantro (coriander)
+• 1 bunch of cilantro coriander

 • 1 head of garlic peeled

-• 2 tbsp of ground cumin
+• 2 tablespoon ground cumin

-• 2 tbsp of ground coriander
+• 2 tablespoon ground coriander

-• Salt to taste (start with 1 tablespoon and go from there)
+• Salt to taste start with 1 tablespoon and go from there

 Prepare The Ta'ameya Patties